 Forensic analyst salary & career outlook

-Forensic analysts work at the intersection of science and law enforcement, using laboratory investigation to analyze criminal evidence.
+Forensic analysts, also called forensic science technicians, work at the intersection of science and law enforcement, using laboratory investigation to analyze criminal evidence.
 Forensic analysts may specialize in fields, such as crime scene investigation, cyber forensics or financial analysis.
-As forensic science techniques advance, trained forensic analysts can expect strong demand for their expertise.
+As forensic science techniques advance, educated forensic analysts can expect strong demand for their expertise.

 A look at forensic analyst careers

 Forensic analysts support law enforcement and legal prosecution efforts by analyzing different types of criminal evidence.
 Forensic analysts typically focus on a particular type of evidence--biological, ballistic, physical, computer or financial data.
 Examples of forensic analysis specialties include DNA analysis, fiber analysis, handwriting, fire investigation and mobile device forensics.

 The job description of a forensic analyst varies based on the specialty, but in general, analysts collect and store evidence, analyze specimens in a laboratory setting, document their findings and serve as expert witnesses in court.
 Forensic analysts must be detail-oriented and organized.

 Forensic analysts learn the techniques of their trade through specialized degree programs.
 According to the U.S. Department of Labor, most forensic science technicians have a bachelor's degree in forensic science or a natural science discipline.
 Other education options include the two-year associate degree in forensic science or a bachelor's degree in criminal justice with a forensics emphasis.
 Aspiring analysts who already have a college degree can build vocational skills by completing a professional certificate in a forensic science or a specialty, such as forensic accounting.